 Actions RG-DT-1, 2, 3: to note interim RG-DT meetings reports, the oLS on the activities on sustainable digital transformation (May 2024), the progress achieved on gap analysis and provide guidance for further work in RG-DT.

-Anticipated Action WP2-7: Agree to rotate the chairs: Ms Cynthia Lesufi (South Africa) becomes the Rapporteur and Mr Ahmad Sharafat (Iran) becomes the Associate Rapporteur for RG-DT.
-Mr Ahmed Said (Egypt) remains the Associate Rapporteur of RG-DT.
+Anticipated Action WP2-7: Agree to rotate the chairs: Mr Ahmed Said (Egypt) becomes the Rapporteur and Mr Ahmad Sharafat (Iran) becomes the Associate Rapporteur for RG-DT.
+Ms Cynthia Lesufi (South Africa) remains the Associate Rapporteur of RG-DT.

 Anticipated Action WP2-8: Agree the text, or a way forward, for the proposed new Resolution on digital transformation and provide guidance to RG-DT.